polrizzo/LSTA-3N/README.md

 The architecture requires spatial feature tensors as input which are fed through LSTA.
 LSTA returns attentively-weighted feature vectors, which are then sent to TA3N.
 Putting together LSTA with TA3N implies that attention is carried out on both the spatial and the temporal dimension.

+The ideas behind the project are inspired by the following papers and the code from each GitHub repos.

 | Paper | Title | Implementation source |
 | ----- | ----- | --------------------- |